As technology is disrupting the way we live, our searching behaviors and capabilities are changing ...

 The platform will announce a project or problem online, and invite a crowd to participate, either by getting involved, giving feedback, or offering a solution.
 The crowd will then be rewarded, either by payment or recognition, depending on the circumstance.

 A very simple example of this would be Ben and Jerry’s Ice Cream and their “Do the World a Flavor” campaign, where they asked customers to come up with all new and original flavor ideas.
 It ran in 17 countries and had a massive amount of entries.
 Today, you can stop by Ben and Jerry’s and try a scoop of “Cherry Garcia” or “Chubby Hubby," a direct result of the crowdsourcing method.

-In the past, reputation agencies could alter Google AutoComplete using IP proxies and crowdsourcing.
-Today, changing bad search box results still use those methods, though less effectively, because the traffic used by crowdsourcing platforms is unnatural.
+In the past, reputation agencies could alter Google AutoComplete using IP proxies and lots of people typing in search terms.
+Today, changing bad search box results still use those methods, though less effectively, because the traffic used by automated platforms is unnatural.

-Reputation X has performed tests between public and private crowdsourcing networks.
-We found that even if the participants in a public crowdsourcing project are asked to use country specific IP addresses (normally via proxies), they do not.
+Reputation X has performed tests between public and private automated networks.
+We found that even if the participants in a public crowd-sourcing project are asked to use country-specific IP addresses (normally via proxies), they do not.
 We found that 80% of the traffic came from IP addresses in the Philippines and India.

 We even "shut out" participants from those countries and it still didn't work.
-It has become clear that the only way to use crowdsourcing to change Google AutoComplete has been to use small, private, geo-specific crowdsourcing networks.
+It has become clear that the only to change Google AutoComplete has been to use small, private, geo-specific specialized networks.